snowdrop/snowdrop-cloud-devex/README.md

   oc new-project k8s-supervisord
   ```

-## Create the deploymentConfig for the local spring Boot project
+## Create the deploymentConfig using a local spring Boot project

 - Execute the `go` program locally to deploy the `Java S2I - Supervisord` pod and pass as parameters :
   - `-kubeconfig=PATH_TO_KUBE_CONFIG`